gbgabiola/notes/quotes.md

-> "Decide whether or not the goal is worth the risks involved.
-If it is, stop worrying." - Amelia Earhart

-> "Even perfect program verification can only establish that a program meets its specification.
-Much of the essence of building a program is in fact the debugging of the specification." - Fred Brooks

-> "An elusive creature living in a program that makes it incorrect.
-The activity of "debugging", or removing bugs from a program, ends when people get tired of doing it, not when the bugs are removed." - Datamation

-> "Everyone knows that debugging is twice as hard as writing a program in the first place.
-So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan

 > "Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." - Brian Kernighan, co-creator of the C language